EmVance1/VanGo/README.md

 The system supports most popular toolchains, specifically: GNU and Clang/LLVM on all platforms, as well as MSVC on windows.
 It does of course assume that you have all relevant compiler tools installed, as it is not in itself a compiler.
 For easier cross compilation, vango also supports zig as a target, which wraps clang.
 To read why this is useful, see the docs chapter on [cross-compilation](docs/crosscomp.md).

+For a more in-depth explanation, see the [documentation](docs/README.md).

 ## Features Available So Far
 - Subcommands for creating, building, running, testing, and cleaning C/C++ projects.
 Some usage examples are as follows, but for a more complete list see the help action.
     * `vango new     [--lib] [--c] [--clangd] <name>`